Long-Horizon Model-Based Offline Reinforcement Learning Without Explicit Conservatism: Background on Offline RL

 \textbf{Approximate posterior and uncertainty quantifier.} To instantiate the Bayesian objective (\autoref{eq:bayes_obj}), we require a tractable approximation $\hat \Pr_\D$ to the posterior over models.
-Following common practice in model-based RL~\citep{chua2018deep,yu2020mopo}, we approximate $\Pr_\D$ with a finite ensemble of learned models $\ensemble=\{m_{\theta^n}\}_{n=1}^N$, which induces the empirical posterior $ \hat \Pr_\D(m)=\frac{1}{N}\sum_{n=1}^N \mathbbm{1}(m=m_{\theta^n}). $ The ensemble provides a practical approximation to Bayesian posteriors by capturing diverse modes~\citep{fort2019deep,wilson2020bayesian}.
-Given a state-action pair $(s,a)$, we adopt the disagreement among the \textit{mean} predictions~\citep{lakshminarayanan2017simple} as uncertainty quantifier, $ \unc(s,a) = \mathrm{std}(\{\mu_{\theta^{n}}(s,a)\}_{n=1}^N), $ which is shown to be empirically robust under dataset shift~\citep{ovadia2019can}.
-We defer architectural and training details of the ensemble to \autoref{app:implementation}.\looseness=-1
+Following common practice~\citep{chua2018deep,yu2020mopo}, we approximate $\Pr_\D$ with a finite ensemble of learned models $\ensemble=\{m_{\theta^n}\}_{n=1}^N$.
+The ensemble induces the empirical posterior $ \hat \Pr_\D(m)=\frac{1}{N}\sum_{n=1}^N \mathbbm{1}(m=m_{\theta^n}) $ that captures modes of true posterior~\citep{fort2019deep,wilson2020bayesian}.
+Given a state-action pair $(s,a)$, we adopt the disagreement among the \textit{mean} predictions~\citep{lakshminarayanan2017simple} as uncertainty quantifier, which is shown to be empirically robust under dataset shift~\citep{ovadia2019can}.
+We defer architectural and training details of the ensemble to \autoref{app:ensemble}.\looseness=-1